elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 > It's not that I don't trust you.
 Rather, I don't want you to worry.

+Compliant Kubernetes comes with a lot of safeguards to ensure you protect your business reputation and earn the trust of your customers.
+Furthermore, it is a good idea to keep regulators happy, since they bring public trust into digitalization.
+Public trust is necessary to shift customers away from pen-and-paper to drive usage of your amazing application.

 If you used Kubernetes before, especially if you acted as a Kubernetes administrator, then being a Compliant Kubernetes user might feel a bit limiting.
 For example, you might not be able to run containers with root (`uid=0`) as you were used to.
-These restrictions are not meant to be perceived as limitations.
-Rather they are safeguards to ensure you keep regulators happy.
-While pleasing regulators might not feel rewarding, they are there to ensure public trust in digitalization and the IT industry.
-Without public trust, customers would not use your application and stick to pen-and-paper instead.
+Again, these are not limitations, rather safeguards.

 Why?
 ----